forgery810/fl-studio-alesis-vixx/README.md

 - The enter button is mode dependent.
 In channel and mixer mode it will toggle the muting of the selected track/channel.
 In browser mode it will allow the selection and assignment of samples and plugins.

 - The + knob range button changes the tracks and channels that the knobs can access and the steps the pads can.
 The button will rotate through ranges 1-16, 17-32, 33-48, and 48-     64.
 This number of ranges can be reduced will some simple code changes if desired for simplicity.

+- The mouse should be moved to a neutral section of the FL layout.
+If it is over a knob or step, for example, the text on the top left will not display info necessary to know       which mode you are in.

 ##       Mixer Mode

 -  When the mixer is focused again the mod wheel will scroll through the tracks.
 Enter toggles mute for the selected channel and solo works as expected.
 The knobs will control the track level for corresponding track.
    If the master track is highlighted any knob will control the master volume but will revert back to the standard setup once another track is selected.
 The knob must first equal the tracks current position before it engages to prevent jumping of values.
 Pressing the step/mixer options button will change the mode.
 Panning mode will change the knob control to panning with the same behaviour as the level control.
+Knob/Range can increase the track number the knobs control.

 ##      Channel Mode